Road Trip Adventure: Soundtrack

 The second station consists of instrumental tracks, some of which are uncredited arrangements of songs composed by Michael Walthius.
 The game's overall music and sound are credited to Fumio Tanabe.

+Release

+The game was originally released in Japan on January 10, 2002.

+British developer System 3 acquired the publishing rights to the game in PAL regions, and released it in May 2003 under their newly-formed division Play It, which focused on releasing "new, previously unreleased titles" for the system at budget prices.
+It formed as one of four titles initially released under the brand, with other titles including fellow Takara titles Seek and Destroy and Pinball, and Canadian title Cel Damage Overdrive.

+System 3 released the game on the PlayStation Store for the PlayStation 3 in Europe on February 15, 2012, as a PS2 Classics release.

 Reception

 Road Trip received "favorable" reviews according to the review aggregation website Metacritic.
 The game was praised for its wide world to explore and great depth, but criticized for its sound.